We offer a premium Notary Public service in the Kingdom of Fife and our service is offered from our offices in both Kirkcaldy and Leven.

-Once all of these documents have been prepared, Your wedding Planner will generally send the documents to the town hall where you will get married.
+Once all of these documents have been prepared, your wedding Planner will generally send the documents to the town hall where you will get married.

-Finally please note that your Scottish Certificate of No Impediment will be valid for three months hence why the process cannot be begun in Scotland until three months before the wedding date!
+Finally, please note that your Scottish Certificate of No Impediment will be valid for three months hence why the process cannot be begun in Scotland until three months before the wedding date.

-Notary Publics for Australian Visa Applications
+Notaries Public for Australian Visa Applications

 We are experienced in Notarising documentation required for obtaining Australian Visas.
 Often this can involve large quantities of documentation being certified as a true copy by a Notary public.